aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 ### Mapping

 The mapping section defines one map, `EnvironmentToInstanceType`.
-The map contains three top level keys, one for each environment.
+The map contains two top level keys, one for each environment.
 Each top level key contains a single `Type` second level key.
 ```yaml
 Mappings: